top of page

 LiberTea

 Each month we host a "tea" where a famous historical figure who has contributed to our country's freedoms shares their story.
-These are held at our museum generally on the fourth Monday at 4:00 PM.
+These are held at our museum generally on the second Thursday at 5:30 PM.
 Please see our calendar of events for topics like Dr. Martin Luther King, The Borinqueneers, Celebrating American Women, Two Centuries of Spying, Mother Jones.

 "America The Great" Cabarets